-001-009 Multi-Level Courses 200-299 Sophomore-Level Courses 010-099 Repeatable Courses 300-399 Junior-Level Courses 100-199Freshman-Level Courses 400-499 Senior-Level Courses
+001-009 Multi-Level Courses 300-399 Junior-Level Courses 010-099 Repeatable Courses 400-499 Senior-Level Courses 100-199 Freshman-Level Courses 500-599 Graduate-Level Courses 200-299 Sophomore-Level Courses

-Multi-, junior-, and senior-level courses are designated as upper-level.
+Multi-, junior-, and senior- level courses are designated as upper-level.

 Courses offered by each of the schools at the College are listed in this section of the catalog.
-Under the School of Arts and Sciences there are separate sections for each of the academic departments.
 The following order is used for each listing: Three-letter discipline designator, three-digit course number, course title, course credit in semester hours, description of course content, prerequisites, notes with other important information, and semester when course is normally offered.
-This information is followed by an additional letter code in the course descriptions under the Department of History and Social Sciences; in this case, the codes are explained in the listed major requirements.
+This information is followed by an additional letter code in the course descriptions under the School of Humanities; in this case, the codes are explained in the listed major requirements.